manuell191/TwitterCopy/README.md

  are the addition of user authorization and authentication, and also a change from using class based views to using function based views

+ Keep in mind, this app was made as a way to practice, learn, and master the Django framework